linhai-fn/notes/flyte/lifecycle.md

 1. Depending on the entity, the `flytekit.remote.remote.FlyteRemote.execute()` will call different methods.
    For `PythonTask`/`WorkflowBase`/`LaunchPlan`, the `execute_local_task()`/`execute_local_workflow()`/`execute_local_launch_plan()`
    will be invoked.
 Those methods will register task/workflow/launch plan first.
-2. Eventually, all types of entities will be converted to either `FluteTask` or `FlyteLaunchPlan`.
+2. Eventually, all types of entities will be converted to either `FlyteTask` or `FlyteLaunchPlan`.
 And the `FlyteRemote.execute_remote_task_lp()` will be invoked.
 3. `FlyteRemote.execute_remote_task_lp()` will call `FlyteRemote._execute()`.
 4. All the `inputs` will be translated to `Literal`s with `flytekit.core.type_engine.TypeEngine.to_literal()`.